Police officer killed in shooting in Gwinnett County near middle school

 RELATED | Gwinnett Police officer Antwan Toney shot and killed in shooting in unincorporated Snellville

 The shooting happened around 3 p.m.
 Sgt.
-Jake Smith with Gwinnett County Police said the officer was shot while responding to a suspicious vehicle parked at Crumps Landing and White Road near Shiloh Middle School in Snellville.
+Jake Smith with Gwinnett County Police said the officer was shot while responding to reports of a suspicious vehicle parked at Crumps Landing and White Road near Shiloh Middle School in Snellville.
+A person anonymously called 911 to report people potentially smoking pot, according to police.

 As Toney and the other officer approached, they were shot at from inside the suspect vehicle.
 One of those shots hit Toney, according to Gwinnett Police.
-The other responding officers returned fire and pulled him to cover.
+The other responding officers pulled him to cover.
+Gwinnett Police confirmed the other officer returned fire but it is unclear if the suspect was hit.

-The suspect vehicle fled the scene and it is unknown if anyone in the car was struck by return fire, according to police.
+Witnesses told police there were four people in the car, which fled the scene.

-The shooter has been described by witnesses as a black male, about 6 feet tall with long dreadlocks, wearing green sweat pants and a gray T shirt.
+One of the suspects has been described by witnesses as a darker-skinned male, about 6 feet tall with long dreadlocks, wearing green sweat pants and a gray T shirt.

+Gwinnett Police Chief Butch Ayers said detectives are interviewing suspects but no warrants have been served at this time.
+Detectives are reviewing bodycam footage and following "multiple leads," Ayers said.

 Officer Toney was taken to Gwinnett Medical Center in Lawrenceville where he died as a result of his injuries.
 Gwinnett Police Sgt.
 Jake Smith said the bullet did not hit his vest.